bsneider/docs-as-code/docs/docs-as-code/how-to-markdown.md

 - Easy documentation review via pull requests
 - Definitive sign-off on changes by key members via pull requests
 - Documentation can live close to the thing it documents
-- Searchability across code and docs is in one place
+- Search-ability across code and docs is in one place
   - Especially with GitHub
 - Harder to have abandoned unhelpful pages - Less general docs clutter
 - Pages are less likely to be out of date when close to the thing they document